ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 * `agg_param`: The opaque aggregation parameter for the VDAF being executed.
-  This value MUST match the AggregationJobInitReq message for each aggregation job used to compute the aggregate shares (see {{leader-init}}) and the aggregation parameter indicated by the Collector in the CollectionReq message (see {{collect-init}}).
+  This value MUST match the AggregationJobInitReq message for each aggregation job used to compute the aggregate shares (see {{leader-init}}) and the aggregation parameter indicated by the Collector in the CollectionJobReq message (see {{collect-init}}).

 * `report_count`: The number number of reports included in the batch.